Nine times out of ten, what is the answer you get from people when you ask them “How have you been?”, “How are things?”.

 How many times have you said this lately…… “I don’t have time”.
 Often followed up by “I wish I had time, but I just don’t”.

-When people ask us questions about what we did to achieve FF and how they can replicate it, the vast majority of people shake their heads ruefully as we explain the process and at the end say “Oh man, I wish I had the time to do that stuff.”
+When people ask us questions about what we did to achieve Financial Freedom and how they can replicate it, the vast majority of people shake their heads ruefully as we explain the process and at the end say “Oh man, I wish I had the time to do that stuff.”

 What we do with our time is a choice.
 It’s our choice.
 It is not some random schedule imposed upon us that we simply must follow.
-If you want to achieve FF, but find yourself saying that don’t have time, you are prioritizing the wrong things.
+If you want to achieve Financial Freedom, but find yourself saying that don’t have time, you are prioritizing the wrong things.

 There is no trophy for being the busiest person or the busiest family.
 But falling into the busy trap comes with a heavy price tag, and it’s not just a financial one.